gavinyork/zephyr3d/apps/doc/web/en/multi-views.md

 The following code demonstrates how to use two viewports on the same camera to create a picture‑in‑picture effect.

+Note the `camera.updateController()` at the top: because rendering is driven manually here with `camera.render(scene)` inside `tick`, a camera that is not the scene's `mainCamera` does not get its controller updated automatically, and must be advanced once per frame like this or the camera controller will not respond.

 ```javascript
 myApp.on('tick', () => {
   camera.updateController();